-Data centre and colocation provider Digital Realty has acquired Telx in a $1.8 billion deal.
+Data Center and colocation provider Digital Realty has acquired Telx in a $1.8 billion deal.

-Telx is a United States provider of data centre colocation, interconnection and cloud enablement solutions.
+Telx is a United States provider of data center colocation, interconnection and cloud enablement solutions.

 Digital Realty says the acquisition will double its footprint in the rapidly-growing colocation business, while providing its customers with access to the leading interconnection platform.

 The company expects Telx’s interconnection ecosystem, which enables the exchange of information between communications service providers, enterprises, content providers and other entities with low latency and diverse connectivity, to provide an opportunity for further growth.

 A spokesperson says the deal won’t have any immediate impact on the Australia channel.